 Also, you can select Peak Hold, which holds the highest value that a bar has reached.
 To reset Peak Hold, re-select Peak Hold mode.

 There is one more mode, Average.
 This mode performs a continuous equal-weighted average, from the time you start the RTA with the Play button in this mode, until you Pause the RTA.
 Even then, you can continue the average by pressing Play.
-To reset Average mode, re-select it.
+To reset Average mode, tap the Reset button on the screen.

 Play / Pause